 Under the amended Dutiable Commodities Ordinance, Cap.
-109, Hong Kong traders are not required to apply for any licenses or permits for the import or export, manufacture, storage or movement of alcoholic drinks with an alcoholic strength of less than 30 percent by volume.
-No valuation of the alcoholic beverages concerned for duty purpose is required.
+109, Hong Kong traders are not required to apply for any licenses or permits for the import or export, manufacture, storage, or movement of alcoholic drinks with an alcoholic strength of less than 30 percent by volume.
+For duty purposes, no valuation of alcoholic beverages is required.
 However, there is licensing/permit control on liquors with an alcoholic strength of more than 30 percent by volume measured at a temperature of 20 degree Celsius.